 The new name more clearly defines the disciplines and mission of the College, which have evolved through the years.
 Adding health allows us to better promote our programs to align with student needs, national priorities, community professionals, alumni activities, and supporters of our College.

-The College of Health and Human Sciences is led by Dean Jeff McCubbin, who came to CSU in July 2011.
-Current faculty and staff directories are available here.
+The College of Health and Human Sciences is currently led by Dean Jeff McCubbin, who came to CSU in July 2011.

-Find out more about the college priorities and opportunities to contribute by visiting our Giving pages.
+Find out more about the college priorities and opportunities to contribute to our giving pages.

-Connect with the College and our Departments and Schools on social media here.
+Connect with the College and our departments and schools by visiting our social media directory.